 A few words of caution, though:

-- I've only tested it on very few (less than 5) computers so far, all running the same version of Windows (7)
+- I've only tested it on a few computers so far, all running the same version of Windows (7)

 - while I've not noticed any issue after using my script to "clean up" those (again very few) computers I did test it on, and had no problem applying the august 2019 security updates for MS Office 2010/2013 on them, I cannot tell for sure if there won't be issues later on